SergioGordillo/SergioGordillo/README.md

 Before my discovery of web development, I was working in different areas (IT Recruitment, Sport Psychology) since I studied Psychology.
 That means I can add a differential value when carrying out software development projects.

+You can also follow me in Instagram (https://www.instagram.com/sergiogordillodev/?hl=es), where you can find more about my projects and technologies I am learning.

 ### 👨🏽‍💻 Professional Experience

 I started in July 2020 to work as a freelance web developer.
 Projects in progress: